elastic/helm-charts/CONTRIBUTING.md

 Request.
 In the Pull Request, describe what your changes do and mention the number of the issue where discussion has taken place, e.g., `Closes #123`.

-Always submit your pull request against `master` unless the bug is only present in an older version.
-If the bug affects both master and another branch say so in your pull request.
+Always submit your pull request against `main` unless the bug is only present in an older version.
+If the bug affects both main and another branch say so in your pull request.

 Then sit back and wait.
 There will probably be discussion about the Pull Request